 By 1947 the Century had been temporarily shelved, leaving the Special, Super and Roadmaster to satisfy customers.
 Buick again hit 4th place in production, this time just shy of 273,000 units.
 This figure may seem small but even during the labor and materials issues of the immediate postwar years Buick again achieved over 50% of Ford’s production that year.

-There were only two convertible choices in the ’47 Buick line.
+There were only two convertible choices in the ’47 Buick line, which was virtually identical to this ’48 model.
 This Roadmaster listed at $2,324 and was far more popular than its 1941 counterpart, selling over 12,000 examples.
 The Super was again the convertible sales champion at over 28,000 sold, no doubt due to the roughly $300 cost savings.

 The competition was not even in the ballpark for convertible sales.
 Both the eight cylinder Chrysler New Yorker and the six cylinder Studebaker Commander were priced in the gap between the two Buick ragtops and sold terribly, 3,000 exactly for the Chrysler and about 1,500 for the modern, stylish Stude.
 The six cylinder Chrysler Windsor was a bit cheaper at $1,861 and still sold fewer ragtops (11,200) than Buick’s much more expensive Roadmaster series.
 Did anyone else offer an a convertible that was even remotely as appealing as the elegant, stylish Buick?